-Her time in Ring of Honor was brief since their women’s division wasn’t as developed as it is today, but she did get the opportunity to face notable competitors such as Sara Del Rey, who is now a trainer at WWE’s Performance Centre using her real name of Sara Amato.
+Her time in Ring of Honor was brief since their division wasn’t as developed as today.
+Still, she did get the opportunity to face notable competitors such as Sara Del Rey, who is now a trainer at WWE’s Performance Centre using her real name of Sara Amato.

 Over a period of several years, Candice LeRae competed throughout the United States, gaining more and more popularity.
 However, it was when she began to compete for Pro Wrestling Guerilla that she truly gained traction.
-When she started there, it was as a manager, first assembling a team for an eight-man tag match and then returning as a valet the following year.
-On that occasion, she was attacked by the Human Tornado, until Chris Hero, who is current NXT star Kassius Ohno, came to her aid.
-What followed was an alliance of Hero, LeRae and Necro Butcher.
-LeRae became a trailblazer, competing in intergender matches nearly twelve years ago, long before they became popular.
+When she started there, it was as a manager, first assembling a team for an eight-man tag match and returning as a valet the following year.
+On that occasion, she was attacked by the Human Tornado until Chris Hero, who is current NXT star Kassius Ohno, came to her aid.
+What followed was an alliance of Hero, LeRae, and Necro Butcher.
+LeRae became a trailblazer, competing in intergender matches nearly twelve years ago, long before becoming popular.
 This feud transitioned into a rivalry with LuFisto, to go along with more intergender matches.

-Her growth continued under the training and tutelage of current 205 Live superstar TJP (TJ Perkins).
+Her growth continued under the training and tutelage of former 205 Live superstar TJP (TJ Perkins).
 One of the most important parts of LeRae’s career was when she formed a tag team with one of the most popular wrestlers today on the independent circuit, Joey Ryan.
-Together they traveled all over the independent circuit under the moniker ‘The World’s Cutest Tag Team’.
+Together they traveled all over the independent circuit under the moniker ‘The World’s Cutest Tag Team.’
 Their team first came together in 2013, when they lost to Mount Rushmore’s Young Bucks.
-A few months later the duo faced another pair from the Mount Rushmore contingent in Adam Cole and Kevin Steen.
+A few months later, the duo faced another pair from the Mount Rushmore contingent in Adam Cole and Kevin Steen.

 The Mrs to the Mr

-Her career has seen her work with women such as Kimber Lee, who was Abbey Laith in NXT, and Cherry Bomb, who competes as Allie in IMPACT Wrestling and now All Elite Wrestling.
+Her career has seen her work with women such as Kimber Lee, Abbey Laith in NXT, and Cherry Bomb, who competes as Allie in IMPACT Wrestling and now All Elite Wrestling.
 Candice LeRae actually competed once for IMPACT Wrestling, appearing on their Turning Point pay per view in a losing effort against then-champion Gail Kim.
-Her time on the North American independents saw her compete in promotions such as CZW, DJ Hyde’s Women Superstars Uncensored and Shine Wrestling.
-All of these steps in her career allowed LeRae to continue to build a resume for herself inside the ring.
+Her time on the North American independents saw her compete in promotions such as CZW, DJ Hyde’s Women Superstars Uncensored, and Shine Wrestling.
+These steps in her career allowed LeRae to continue building a resume for herself inside the ring.

-The saying goes if you can’t beat them, join them.
+The saying goes, if you can’t beat them, join them.
 During the 2014 Battle of Los Angeles tournament Candice LeRae lost to Johnny Gargano in the quarterfinals.
 Perhaps the mutual respect for each other that came out of that evolved into something more, but it was certainly one notable moment in the budding relationship between the two.
-While she was gaining notoriety inside the ring, outside the ring Gargano and LeRae grew as a couple.
+While she was gaining notoriety inside the ring, Gargano and LeRae grew as a couple outside the ring.
 Both because of her in-ring ability and their eventual marriage, she earned the moniker of Mrs. Wrestling.

 In 2017, Candice LeRae competed in WWE’s inaugural Mae Young Classic.
-It didn’t matter that she was wasn’t successful in the tournament, all that matters was that the rest of the world saw what this sixteen-year veteran has become.
+It didn’t matter that she wasn’t successful in the tournament; all that matters was that the rest of the world saw what this sixteen-year veteran has become.
 In 2018, LeRae was officially signed to a WWE contract, and now her time to shine on a global scale has come.
-Ladies and gentlemen welcome the age of Candice Wrestling, she’s better than the whole shebang!
+Ladies and gentlemen welcome the age of Candice Wrestling; she’s better than the whole shebang!